linhlk123/Marketing-Food-Analysis---CodeX-Challenge/README.md

 - Product Development

-  Note: Read the Marketing Analysis pdf file for details.
+  Note: Read the Marketing Analysis pdf file for details and Issues (README) for images.

 🌟 Conclusion:
 This challange allowed me to analyze survey data and provide actionable insighits for CodeX's marketing strategies.